-Some standards relevant in the context of Big Data that have been published by SC 32 are: ISO/IEC 9075- Information Technology - Database languages - SQL.
+Some standards relevant in the context of Big Data that have been published by SC 32 are: ISO/IEC 9075-\ Information Technology - Database languages - SQL.
 This international standard defines SQL.
 The scope of SQL is the definition of data structure and the operations on data stored in that structure.
-ISO/IEC 9075-1:2011 Information Technology - Data languages - SQL - Part 1: Framework (SQL/Framework), ISO/IEC 9075-2:2011 Information technology - Database languages - SQL - Part 2: Foundation (SQL/Foundation), ISO/IEC 9075-11:2011 Information technology - Database languages - SQL - Part 11: Information and Definition Schemas (SQL/Schemata) encompass the minimum requirements of the language.
+ISO/IEC 9075-1:2011 Information Technology - Data languages - SQL - Part 1: Framework (SQL/Framework), ISO/IEC 9075-2:2011 Information technology - Database languages - SQL - Part 2: Foundation (SQL/Foundation), ISO/IEC 9075-11:2011 Information technology - Database languages - SQL - Part 2: Foundation (SQL/Foundation), ISO/IEC 9075-11:2011 Information technology - Database languages - SQL - Part 11: Information and Definition Schemas (SQL/Schemata) encompass the minimum requirements of the language.
 Other parts define extensions.

-Other relevant standards related to Big Data from SC 32 are ISO/IEC 11179 and 19763 families36.
+Other relevant standards related to Big Data from SC 32 are ISO/IEC 11179 and 19763 families.
 ISO/IEC 11179 specifies a Metadata Registry and associated procedures, and specifies metadata required to describe specific types of metadata item.
 ISO/IEC 19763 specifies metadata models for registering various types of models and model mappings.
-The relevance of ISO/IEC 11179 and 19763 in the context of Big Data, Metadata standards help to address variety issues as for example, variety of data represented in different formats, variety between database structures for representing the data
+The relevance of ISO/IEC 11179 and 19763 in the context of Big Data, Metadata standards help to address variety issues as for example, variety